Akaike Nagatō served as a retainer of the Sagara clan of Higo Province.

 On 4/9 of 1567, Niiro Tadamoto came out of Ichiyama Castle to greet a messenger from Shimazu Yoshihisa, a sengoku daimyō from Satsuma Province, whereupon Nagatō directed Uemura Yakurō, Matoba Gotōsaemon, and others to launch a surprise attack at Hatsukuri.
 The forces pursued Tadamoto to Ichiyama Castle, battling against the Shimazu with lances at the entrance to the castle.

 On 1/20 of 1568, Nagatō joined with members of the Hishikari clan to repel an attack by the Shimazu at Ōkuchi Castle, placing Shimazu Yoshihiro in a predicament.
-In this battle, Yoriuji contributed to the cause by injuring Kawakami Hisaaki, leading to his later death.
+In this battle, Yoriuji contributed to the cause by injuring Kawakami Hisaaki, leading to his death in the month after the conflict.